John Mara

-John K. Mara (/ˈmɑːrə/ MAR-ə; born December 1, 1954) is the president, CEO, and co-owner of the New York Giants.
+John Kevin Mara (/ˈmɑːrə/ MAR-ə; born December 1, 1954) is an American businessman who is the president, CEO, and co-owner of the New York Giants.

-Early life
+Early life and education

 Mara was born in New York City and grew up in White Plains, a nearby suburb.
 He is the eldest son of Ann Mara (née Mumm) and late Giants owner Wellington Mara.

-Mara graduated from Iona Preparatory School in New Rochelle, graduated from Boston College in 1976 with a Bachelor of Science in marketing, graduating with Cum Laude honors.
-Mara earned his Juris Doctor degree from Fordham University School of Law in 1979.
+Mara graduated from Iona Preparatory School in New Rochelle, and graduated cum laude from Boston College in 1976 with a Bachelor of Science in marketing.
+He earned his Juris Doctor degree from Fordham University School of Law in 1979.

 He specialized in labor and employment law and litigation at two Manhattan firms prior to joining the Giants.

-Professional career
+Career

 New York Giants

-Mara joined the Giants in 1991, serving as General Counsel and later as Executive Vice President and Chief Operating Officer until his father's death in 2005, when he assumed the team's presidency.
-Mara and Tisch were at the forefront of the planning and negotiations for MetLife Stadium, which opened in 2010.
+Mara joined the Giants in 1991, serving as general counsel, and later as executive vice president and chief operating officer, until his father's death in 2005, when he assumed the team's presidency.

+Mara and Steve Tisch were at the forefront of the planning and negotiations for MetLife Stadium, which opened in 2010.

-Under John Mara and Steve Tisch, the Giants have won Super Bowl XLII and Super Bowl XLVI.
+Under Mara and Tisch, the Giants won Super Bowl XLII and Super Bowl XLVI.

 Criticism

 Despite winning two Super Bowls during his tenure as owner, Mara was criticized in the late 2010s and early 2020s for being too loyal to longtime Giants employees.

-In September 2021, he was booed by fans while speaking at Eli Manning's number retirement and Ring of Honor ceremony, and didn't address the crowd that November when the team retired Michael Strahan's number.
+In September 2021, he was booed by fans while speaking at Eli Manning's number retirement and Ring of Honor ceremony, and did not address the crowd that November when the team retired Michael Strahan's number.

-Mara was also criticized for keeping Dave Gettleman throughout his four-year tenure, and instead allowing Gettleman to retire at the end of the 2021 season.
+Mara was also criticized for keeping Dave Gettleman throughout his four-year tenure, instead allowing Gettleman to retire at the end of the 2021 season.

+During the 2024 and 2025 seasons, the team's poor performance saw airplanes fly over MetLife Stadium during games with messages including "fix this dumpster fire" and "fire everyone".

 Additional work in NFL

 Mara has served for 15 years on the NFL Competition Committee, which suggests rule and policy changes to all NFL teams.
 He is the current chairman of the NFL Management Council Executive Committee.
 He played an important role in the negotiations for the 2011 and 2020 collective bargaining agreements.

 Mara, alongside Steve Tisch and Woody Johnson, brought Super Bowl XLVIII to MetLife Stadium in February 2014.